tihana-gray/pands-project/README.md

 💭 *Personal Notes on this part:*

 - I relied on online references abut also similar taskwork from Principles of Data Analytics module.
-Perhaps some of the solutions are not as pratical as they could be but it made me more comnfortable to use something that I used before, if that makes sense.
+Perhaps some of the solutions are not as pratical as they could be but it made me more comnfortable to use something that I used before.